shivamjuneja07/shivamjuneja07/README.md

   </div>

 <div align="center">
-<h2>Hi, I'm Shivam 👋 — passionate about experimenting, breaking things, fixing them, and shipping!</h2>
+<h2>Hi, I'm Shivam 👋 — passionate about exploring, building, and turning data into impact!</h2>
 <p>
   I like turning messy data into things people actually use — dashboards, pipelines, and AI-powered tools.
 I completed my <b>Master’s in Business Analytics at the University of Massachusetts</b>, where I built a strong foundation in analytics and modeling.
 </p>